3052/google/readme.md

 1. post an issue
 2. post a pull request
-3. message me on discord
+3. message me on Discord
 4. email me

 software is not licensed for commercial use. if you wish to purchase a